How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Ambulances moved back and forth along the route (as much as they could among the road closures and traffic jams).

-Registration and event database quality have massive medical and support implications if not done right.
-It can compromise the health of the participants and others.
-If first aid is required, and the runner is unidentified through a database anomaly, medical workers will have no context for the person they are treating, since they don’t have their name, emergency contact or medical information recorded.
+The poor quality of the registration and event databases had massive medical and support implications, and the event organisers compromised the health of the participants and others.
+Suppose first aid is required, and the runner is unidentified due to a database anomaly.
+In that case, medical workers will have no context for the person they are treating, as they do not have their name, emergency contact, or medical information recorded.

 Toilets

 No information was provided about toilets on the course.
-There were a number of porta-loos at the start/finish area, and I did see one porta-loo at one support station, but I didn’t notice any other.
+In 2025, there were only 12 toilets for 9,000+ (marathon and half marathon) participants at the start/finish area, and I did see one porta-loo at one support station, but I didn’t notice any other.
+I recommend to arrive early to use the toilets) or leave your nearby accommodation as late as possible.

 Runners gather at dawn near palm trees and portable restrooms.